-Each program has a duration of 8 weeks.
-If you do not like the program you have chosen or the program has not been beneficial for you, you have the option to switch to another program after the first 8 weeks.
+Each program has a duration of 8 or 9 weeks.
+If you do not like the program you have chosen or the program has not been beneficial for you, you have the option to switch to another program after the first round of 8 or 9 weeks.

 It is important that you properly weigh the possible benefits and disadvantages before you decide to participate in the study.